 In June of 2007, my sister Mary and I collaborated to create Lemon Oak Studio and we opened an Etsy shop to sell artwork online.
 We live 1300 miles away from each other, I live in Missouri and Mary lives in Arizona.
 The company name was derived from the lemon tree in Mary's yard and the oak trees in my yard.
 Mary and I began growing our business.
 Check out Lemon Oak Studio's facebook page.

 Late 2010 I decided I would begin devoting more of my artistic time to painting.
 At that time I was represented by 4 galleries and was keeping busy painting for them and attending art shows.

 In the Spring of 2011 I was beginning to prepare for the Midwest Gathering of the Artists an annual September show held in Carthage Missouri.
 I had also just been inducted into the Women Artists of the Midwest by Hawthorn Gallery in Springfield and was preparing for an October show with them.

 And then tragedy struck on May 22th, one of the worst tornadoes in history hit Joplin, Missouri.

-But after she started hearing all of the miracles concerning angels during the tornado, she was inspired and began to feel how important it was to build them.
+Some of my friends suggested that I make angels out of the tornado debris.
+At first I didn't feel I should, I didn't feel it would be appropriate.
+But after I started hearing all of the miracles concerning angels during the tornado, I was inspired and began to feel how important it was to build them.

 Angels: not only a theme among many survivors’ accounts, but a defining feature for Courtney’s artwork.